 She said: “I’m honoured to have been the first patient to receive the new online adaptive radiotherapy.
 Following my diagnosis, I had a hysterectomy, then chemotherapy and finally radiotherapy.
 It was exciting to have the opportunity to benefit from a new way of delivering radiotherapy treatment that will hopefully give patients in the future fewer side effects.”

-This approach not only improve accuracy but could also reduce the need for additional hospital visits and scans, easing patient anxiety and helping individuals return to their normal lives more quickly.
+The use of oART will not only improve accuracy but could also reduce the need for additional hospital visits and scans, easing patient anxiety and helping individuals return to their normal lives more quickly.

 (Image: Accuray Linac machine, via the Royal Marsden NHS Foundation Trust)